The Best Aerospace and Defense ETFs to Buy

 TransDigm Group (TDG) supplies highly engineered aircraft components such as actuators, ignition systems and cockpit controls used in both military and commercial platforms.

 Some major names in the space aren't pure plays.
-They may be large industrial conglomerates with a significant, but not exclusive, focus on defense.
+They might be large industrial conglomerates with a significant, but not exclusive, focus on defense.

 Honeywell International (HON) is a good example.
 While it provides avionics, navigation and surveillance systems to the military, it also has major operations in industrial automation and building technologies.